maxall41/RustSASA/README.md

 ## Using in python 🐍

-You can now utilize RustSasa within python to speed up your scripts!
+You can now utilize RustSasa within Python to speed up your scripts!
 Take a look at [rust-sasa-python](https://github.com/maxall41/rust-sasa-python)!

 Installation:
 ```